 We are Richmond injury attorneys, and we work on a contingency fee basis in cases involving personal injuries, where we focus on very serious and catastrophic injuries.
 In a contingency fee-based case, unless we obtain a recovery on your behalf, no legal fees are owed.
 We are Richmond business attorneys, and we are always conscious of the financial interests of our clients while striving to protect their legal interests.

 Directions to our San Francisco office from Richmond are as follows: Take Interstate 80 west to the Bay Bridge and thence to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.